grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/pe.md

 other physical access devices are secured;

- {{ insert: param, pe-03_odp.07 }} are inventoried {{ insert: param, pe-03_odp.08 }};
+ physical access devices to be inventoried are defined; are inventoried frequency at which to inventory physical access devices is defined;;

-combinations are changed {{ insert: param, pe-03_odp.09 }} , when combinations are compromised, or when individuals possessing the combinations are transferred or terminated;
+combinations are changed frequency at which to change combinations is defined; , when combinations are compromised, or when individuals possessing the combinations are transferred or terminated;

-keys are changed {{ insert: param, pe-03_odp.10 }} , when keys are lost, or when individuals possessing the keys are transferred or terminated.
+keys are changed frequency at which to change keys is defined; , when keys are lost, or when individuals possessing the keys are transferred or terminated.

 Physical and environmental protection policy